chevah/geck/content/dependencies.rst

 In this way we can reinstall the dependencies at any time and we will still get the same versions.

-Pinning is very important to keep the test suite under control and make sure the test execution is deterministic.
+Pinning is very important to keep the test suite under control and to make sure the test execution is deterministic.

 They can be pinned via the pavement.py or the requirements.txt file.
 It is not